Ominousx/Ominousx/README.md

 ---

 💡 Currently exploring new ways to visualize performance data in esports
-📊 Always iterating, always optimizing
+📊 Always iterating, developing new statistics
 🚀 Built with a passion for clarity and impact